jrudar/Triglav/paper/paper.md

 # Figures

 ![Results of an analysis of a small amplicon sequencing dataset to which `Triglav` was applied.
+Compared to some commonly used approaches, there is evidence that the feature sets produced by `Triglav` are stable when different training subsets are used (A).
-In (A) SAGE importance scores from each of the selected features are shown.
-Many of the selected features were also detected in [@CD].
-A clustermap (B) of the top features from each cluster can then be plotted.
+In (B) SAGE importance scores from each of the selected features are shown.
+Many of the selected features were also detected in
+[@CD].
+A clustermap (C) of the top features from each cluster can then be plotted.
 This clustermap clearly visualizes differences in the microbiomes of healthy patients (blue) and those suffering from Crohn's Disease (red).\label{fig:overview1}](Figure 1.png)

 ![A high-level overview of the first half of the `Triglav` algorithm.
 The output of this part of the algorithm is a binary matrix specifying if the distribution of Shapley values associated with a cluster of features differs significantly from the distribution